Thrilled to have won. Thanks to everyone for all your questions and too all the other scientists, #TeamDysprosium was awesome!

 British Antarctic Survey

-Favourite thing to do in science Finding out something new, there is nothing better than knowing you are the first to work out a problem!
+Favourite thing to do in my job Finding out something new, there is nothing better than knowing you are the first to work out a problem!

 I investigate Antarctic sea ice to see what happens to it due to climate change